-The differences between the blue and green bars indicate the change in uncertainty in ToE when using a single (median) estimate for the noise, N. Whilst the distributions change there is no consistent reduction, or increase, in spread.
-The same is true when using the median signal together with estimates of the noise from individual models (see Fig. S3).
+single (median) estimate for the noise, N. Whilst the distributions change there is no consistent reduction, or increase, in spread.
+The same is true when using the median signal together with estimates of the noise from individual models (see Figure S3 in Text S1).
 These results demonstrate that the intermodel spread in both signal and noise contribute significantly to the spread in ToE.

-The final sensitivity on ToE we consider is the dependence on emissions scenario (Fig. 5).
-Overall, SRES A1B shows a slightly earlier ToE for the various regions, because it is actually the warmest scenario in the near-term [e.g. Meehl et al., 2007], whereas A2 is warmer at the end of the 21st century.
+[21] The final sensitivity on ToE we consider is the dependence on emissions scenario (Figure 5).
+Overall, SRES A1B shows a slightly earlier ToE for the various regions, because it is actually the warmest scenario in the near-term [e.g., Meehl et al., 2007], whereas A2 is warmer at the end of the 21st century.
 The B1 scenario shows a shift towards later ToE; more striking, however, is a large increase in the uncertainty in ToE under this scenario.
 This is because the lower levels of emissions result in a more gradual rise in temperatures, producing a wider range of threshold crossing times [also see Joshi et al., 2011].